codeaudit/cougaar-fwsupport/fwsupport/doc/README.txt

 NAME=TYPE[:,]SCHEME://URI_INFO.
 The standard format is used to bootstrap using RMI.
-When using an alternative transport, the naming server configuration will need to be defined in two parts; the first part is an alias and the second part is the MTS address
+When using an alternative transport, the naming server configuration will need to be defined in two parts; the first part is an alias and the second part is the MTS address.
-(see bug report http://bugs.cougaar.org/show_bug.cgi?id=3703).
 An alias is defined by org.cougaar.name.server=NodeX@ or, if there are multiple WPs, with the usual "WP-NUMBER" pattern: org.cougaar.name.server.WP-9=NodeX@.
 An alias is a WP cache (local bind) entry indicating that there's a WP on NodeX.